National League (division): Media coverage

 Coverage of this league began in the mid-1990s when cable channels Wire TV, and later L!VE TV, broadcast weekly highlights and live matches.
 However, the closure of L!VE TV in 1999 saw coverage switch to Sky Sports.
 In August 2006, Setanta Sports signed a five-year deal with the Conference and Setanta Sports began showing live matches in the 2007–08 season, with 79 live games each season.
 Included in the deal were the annual play-off matches as well as the Conference League Cup, a cup competition for the three Football Conference divisions.
 Setanta showed two live matches a week, with one on Thursday evening and one at the weekend.

 In Australia the Conference National was broadcast by Setanta Sports Australia.
 Setanta Sports suffered financial problems and ceased broadcasting in the United Kingdom on 23 June 2009.
 Sky Sports broadcast the Conference play-off final 2010 at Wembley Stadium.

 On 19 August 2010, Premier Sports announced that it bought the live and exclusive UK television rights to 30 matches per season from the Conference Premier for a total of three seasons.
 The 30 matches selected for broadcast included all five Conference Premier play-offs.
 The deal with the Football Conference was a revenue sharing arrangement whereby clubs received 50% of revenue from subscriptions, on top of the normal rights fee paid by the broadcaster, once the costs of production were met.
 The Conference also earned 50% from all internet revenue associated with the deal, which allowed them to retain advertising rights allied to those adverts shown with their matches.
 During the 2010–11 season, Premier Sports failed to attract enough viewers to its Conference football broadcasts to share any revenue with the clubs beyond the £5,000 broadcast fee paid to home clubs and £1,000 to away clubs.

 In July 2013, BT Sport announced a two-year deal to broadcast 30 live games per season including all five play-off matches.
 In 2015 the National League announced that it renewed a three-year deal with BT Sport.

-In December 2022, the National League announced a new streaming service, named National League TV, to stream all games that BT Sport was not showing, on a two week trial phase.
-Two weeks later, the National League announced that National League TV would make a full launch on boxing day of 2022 (26/12/22).
+In December 2022, the National League announced a new streaming service, to stream all games that BT Sport was not showing, on a two week trial phase.
+National League TV would make a full launch on 26 December.

+In July 2024, DAZN acquired the rights to stream the National League for 7 years, until 2031, to be broadcast in the UK and worldwide, limited only by the blackout rule on Saturday 3pm matches in the UK.